| Copyright | (c) 2017 Harendra Kumar |

 are consumed in the order in which they become available.

-in the name stands for wide
+The W in the name stands for wide or breadth wise scheduling in

-contrast to the depth wise scheduling behavior of AsyncT
+contrast to the depth wise scheduling behavior of AsyncT.

 import Streamly